-In this paper we propose a method for online estimation and prediction of spatiotemporal processes.
-We consider a latent Gaussian autoregressive spatial process with data arriving sequentially it time with distribution from an exponential family conditional on the spatiotemporal process.
+In this paper we propose a method for online estimation and prediction of dynamic spatiotemporal processes.
+We consider a latent Gaussian autoregressive spatial process with data arriving sequentially in time with distribution from an exponential family conditional on the spatiotemporal process.
 Our model is expressed in terms of unknown parameters which are estimated along with the latent process within an empirical Bayes framework.
-We distinguish two types of parameters, the temporal parameters, which have a full conditional distribution that can be written in terms of sufficient statistics, and the spatial correlation parameters, which don't.
+We distinguish two types of parameters, the temporal parameters, which have a full conditional distribution that can be written in terms of sufficient quantities, and the spatial correlation parameters, which don't.
 The spatial range parameter belongs to the latter type.

-An algorithm is proposed for sampling from the filtering distribution of the spatiotemporal process and the posterior distribution of those parameters whose full conditional can be written in terms of sufficient statistics.
-These sufficient statistics are updated when new samples are taken for a fixed value of the range parameter, and because the filtering distribution can be skewed, we show how to use the skew-normal distribution to generate good candidate samples.
-The advantage of using sufficient statistics is that the storage requirements do not increase in time.
-Because these sufficient statistics depend on the spatial range parameter, they are computed at a fixed set of values of that parameter across different times.
+An algorithm is proposed for sampling from the filtering distribution of the spatiotemporal process and the posterior distribution of those parameters whose full conditional can be written in terms of sufficient quantities.
+These sufficient quantities are updated when new samples are taken for a fixed value of the range parameter, and because the filtering distribution can be skewed, we show how to use the skew-normal distribution to generate good candidate samples.
+The advantage of using sufficient quantities is that the storage requirements do not increase in time.
+These sufficient quantities depend on the spatial range parameter, thus, they are computed at a fixed set of values of that parameter across different times.
 Estimation of the range parameter is performed by maximizing the Bayes factors over this fixed set.
 The Bayes factors are estimated sequentially by importance sampling using the Monte Carlo samples.

 Our method was compared against a typical offline MCMC method which samples from the posterior distribution of all parameters and the spatiotemporal field.
 We find that the distribution of the samples from our method matches the one obtained when the offline method is used.
-Finally, we demonstrated the application of our method on radiation measurements from a nuclear accident which can be used to assess the radiation risk in real time and provide helpful insight about its distribution.
+Finally, we demonstrate the application of our method on radiation measurements from a nuclear accident which can be used to assess the radiation risk in real time and provide helpful insight about its distribution.